yosi-dediashvili/SubiT/design/input_processing.md

 A single version will be ranked with the following algorithm:

+- If at least one of the versions has a `num_of_cds` values of `UNKNOWN` or their `num_of_cds` is equal, continue in the rank, otherwise, give the version a rank of 0.
 - Count the number of identifiers in the input version as `IIC` and in the provider version as `PIC`.
 - If either `PIC` or `IIC` is 0, give the version rank of 0.